confluentinc/ksql/docs/installation/server-config/security.rst

 --------------------------
 KSQL can be configured to use HTTPS rather than the default HTTP for all communication.

-If you haven't already, you will need to :ref:`create SSL key and trust stores <generating-keys-certs>`.
+If you haven't already, you will need to :ref:`create SSL key and trust stores <generating_keys_certs>`.

 Use the following settings to configure the KSQL server to use HTTPS: